AdobeDocs/experience-manager-cloud-service.de-DE/help/forms/aem-forms-cloud-service-communications-introduction.md

 ![Create PDF Documents](assets/ou_OutputBatchMany_popup.png)

-For detailed information on using Batch APIs, see Communication APIs: Processing batch data to create multiple documents. -->
+For detailed information on using Batch APIs, see Communication APIs: Processing batch data to create multiple documents.

-### Reduzieren interaktiver PDF-Dokumente {#flatten-interactive-pdf-documents}
+### Flatten interactive PDF documents {#flatten-interactive-pdf-documents}

-Sie können mithilfe von Dokumenterstellungs-APIs ein interaktives PDF-Dokument (z.
-B. ein Formular) in ein nicht interaktives PDF-Dokument umwandeln.
-Interaktive PDF-Dokumente ermöglichen dem Benutzer, Daten in die PDF-Dokumentfelder einzugeben bzw. darin zu ändern.
-Die Umwandlung eines interaktiven PDF-Dokuments in ein nicht interaktives PDF-Dokument bezeichnet man als Reduzieren.
-Wenn ein PDF-Dokument reduziert wird, kann ein Benutzer die in den Feldern des Dokuments enthaltenen Daten nicht ändern.
-Dies kann ein Grund dafür sein, PDF-Dokumente zu reduzieren.
+You can use document generation APIs to transform an interactive PDF document (for example, a form) to a non-interactive PDF document.
+An interactive PDF document lets users enter or modify data located in the PDF document fields.
+The process of transforming an interactive PDF document to a non-interactive PDF document is called flattening.
+When a PDF document is flattened, a user cannot modify the data located in the document’s fields.
+One reason to flatten a PDF document is to ensure that data cannot be modified.

-Sie können die folgenden Arten von PDF-Dokumenten reduzieren:
+You can flatten the following types of PDF documents:

-* In Designer erstellte interaktive PDF-Dokumente (die XFA-Streams enthalten).
+* Interactive PDF documents created in Designer (that contain XFA streams).

-* Acrobat-PDF-Formulare
+* Acrobat PDF forms

-Wenn Sie versuchen, ein nicht interaktives PDF-Dokument zu reduzieren, tritt ein Ausnahmefehler auf.
+If you attempt to flatten a non-interactive PDF document, an exception occurs.

-### Beibehalten des Formularstatus {#retain-form-state}
+### Retain Form State {#retain-form-state}

-Ein interaktives PDF-Dokument enthält verschiedene Elemente, aus denen ein Formular besteht.
-Diese Elemente können Felder (zum Eingeben oder Anzeigen von Daten), Schaltflächen (um Ereignisse auszulösne) und Skripte (Befehle zum Ausführen einer bestimmten Aktion) umfassen.
-Durch Klicken auf eine Schaltfläche wird möglicherweise ein Ereignis ausgelöst, das den Status eines Felds ändert.
-Wenn Sie beispielsweise eine Option für das Geschlecht wählen, kann sich die Farbe eines Felds oder das Erscheinungsbild des Formulars ändern.
-Dies ist ein Beispiel für ein manuelles Ereignis, das dazu führt, dass sich der Formularstatus ändert.
+An interactive PDF document contains various elements that constitute a form.
+These elements may include fields (to accept or display data), buttons (to trigger events), and scripts (commands to perform a specific action).
+Clicking a button may trigger an event that changes the state of a field.
+For example, choosing a gender option may change the color of a field or the appearance of the form.
+This is an example of a manual event causing the form state to change.

-Wenn ein solches interaktives PDF-Dokument mithilfe der Kommunikations-APIs reduziert wird, wird der Status des Formulars nicht beibehalten.
-Um sicherzustellen, dass der Status des Formulars auch nach dem Reduzieren des Formulars beibehalten wird, setzen Sie den booleschen Wert _retainFormState_ auf „true“, um den Status des Formulars zu speichern und beizubehalten.
+When such an interactive PDF document is flattened using the Communications APIs, the state of the form is not retained.
+To ensure that the state of the form is retained even after the form is flattened, set the Boolean value _retainFormState_ to True to save and retain the state of the form. -->

-## Dokumentbearbeitung
+## (Vorabversion) Dokumentbearbeitung

 Mithilfe von APIs zur Dokumentbearbeitung können Sie PDF-Dokumente kombinieren, neu anordnen und validieren.
 In der Regel erstellen Sie ein DDX und senden es an Dokumentbearbeitungs-APIs, um ein Dokument zusammenzustellen oder neu anzuordnen.
 Das DDX-Dokument enthält Anweisungen zur Verwendung der Quelldokumente zum Erstellen eines Satzes erforderlicher Dokumente.
 Die DDX-Referenzdokumentation enthält detaillierte Informationen zu allen unterstützten Vorgängen.
 Beispiele für die Bearbeitung von Dokumenten:

 ### Zusammenführen von PDF-Dokumenten

-Sie können die APIs für die Dokumentmanualisierung verwenden, um zwei oder mehr PDF-Dokumente in einem PDF- oder PDF-Portfolio zusammenzuführen.
+Sie können die APIs für die Dokumentmanualisierung verwenden, um zwei oder mehr PDF- oder XDP-Dokumente in einem PDF-Dokument oder PDF-Portfolio zusammenzuführen.
 Im Folgenden finden Sie einige Möglichkeiten, wie Sie PDF-Dokumente zusammenführen können:

 * Assemblieren eines einzelnen PDF-Dokuments
 * Erstellen eines PDF-Portfolios